 Bowl urinals tend to be made from vitreous china, although a number of stainless steel models are also available.
 Bowl urinals offer far more privacy than troughs - but because they only accommodate one user at a time and essentially require the same amount of plumbing as a four-person trough urinal, they are a little less cost-effective.

 We would recommend bowl urinals for venues with fewer users and those with single washrooms, such as cafes and restaurants.
 Bowl urinals were recommended by the Department for Education and Skills as part of their Toilets in Schools Guidance because they afford more privacy than troughs.
-Privacy can be enhanced still further via the use of divider screens, which are available in stainless steel and vitreous china, depending on the construction of your urinal.
+Privacy can be enhanced still further via the use of divider screens, which are available in stainless steel.

 Now that you’ve decided on a urinal, it’s time to plumb it in.
 Installing a urinal can be a little tricky, but with the right know-how, anyone can do it.
 Visit our installer’s guide to urinals to find out about cisterns, mounting options, rules and regulations, and more.